bradietilley/pest-stories/README.md

 ### TODO

+- Allow for Scenario calbacks and variable to be added after creation for cleaner syntax: `Scenario::make('name')->callback(fn () => true)->as('variable_name')`
+    - Both Tasks and Scenarios will throw an exception when the callback is not specified at time of execution.
 - Add more tests
     - Ensure scenarios of the same variable can be added at parent and child level, and the child level one will take precedence.
     - Ensure `->can()` on a parent story will still add `[Can]` to the child story name